Workplace Flu Vaccination

 Workplace Flu Shots Programs for Corporates

-As part of our health program, BizHealth provides on-site workplace flu vaccinations to employees across Australia.
-We also provide our employee flu vaccinations/flu shots in New Zealand.
+As part of our health program, BizHealth provides on-site workplace flu vaccination services to employees across Australia and New Zealand.
+Across all major cities including Melbourne, Sydney, Brisbane, Perth, Adelaide, Canberra, Gold Coast and Auckland.

 In Australia, there is an average of 85 deaths and over 4,000 hospitalisations recorded due to influenza illness each year.